-Community covenants ostensibly ensure that a residential area will remain a desirable place to live; that the properties contained therein will retain their value; and that, in return for some minor sacrifices, homeowners will be able to better enjoy their own properties.
-Community
+Community covenants ostensibly ensure that a residential area will remain a desirable place to live; that the properties contained therein will retain their value; and that in return for some minor sacrifices, homeowners will be able to better enjoy their own properties.
+Community covenants are disclosed to all homeowners prior to an owner closing on their home.
+Covenants contain an amendment clause that clearly states covenants are subject to change.
+Amending covenants is a transparent process relying on the majority of owners to make changes.

-16 Cartier, B. New Fannie and Freddie rules make investment properties harder to purchase.
+&lt;sup>15 Cartier, B. New Fannie and Freddie rules make investment properties harder to purchase.
 Stessa.
-2021.
+2021. and Klienman, J. Fannie Mae tightens standards on investment properties.
+Housing Wire.
+March 10, 2021.